 Black Hardwood Floors

-Good Demand - But A Dust Magnet
+Good Demand - Can Be A Dust Magnet

 Custom Stained On Site

-The customer had initially wanted the deep ebony black color but after a little bit of on site education from the contractor they were persuaded to go a little lighter for everyday upkeep improvement.
+The customer had initially wanted a deep ebony black color but after a little bit of on on-site education from the contractor they were persuaded to go a little lighter for everyday upkeep improvement.
 Additionally, the graining of the hardwood was still visible.

 The job also involved our custom two inch thick floating stair treads with the same custom stain.
 The colors may look different from the first image.
 The stair photo was taken under darker lighting conditions.

 Introducing The Blacks

 The Blacks consist of clear graded hardwoods, offering a clean contemporary look.
 However, they can be obtained in our character form.
 Charcoal and Relics are considered wire brushed while Java is a smooth finished hardwood.
 Don’t like the wire brushed look?
 No problem.
 We can simply have them finished smooth with a lower cost to boot.